lucasefe/www.justoalcaer.com.ar/README.markdown

-# Lucas Efe (ripping Henrik's base structure)
+h1. www.justoalcaer.com.ar (ripping Henrik's base structure)

-This directory contains data for my blog, [Lucas Efe](http:/lucasefe.com.ar).
+This directory contains data for my band, [Justo al Caer](http:/www.justoalcaer.com.ar).

 It's automatically transformed by my mutated version of [Jekyll](http://github.com/henrik/jekyll) (Hyde?
 Mr. Haml?) into a static site.
 Jekyll was created by [Tom Preston-Werner](http://tom.preston-werner.com/).

-## License

-The following directories and their contents are copyrighted by me, Henrik Nyh, unless otherwise mentioned.
-You may not reuse anything in them without my permission:

-* _posts/
-* images/

 All code of mine in the posts is under the MIT License unless otherwise mentioned.